 Cousin Nancy is no longer with us, and Patsy’s singing days are behind her.
 We saw Peggy and Carolyn at the family reunion this year, proud grandmothers themselves, with their own long records of accomplishments and yes, some disappointments.
 We haven’t seen cousin Michael for a few years now, last we heard he was tucked away up a Colorado canyon with a well-stocked survival larder.

 The other two members of our barbershop quartet are happily retired, Jim from a career as a pilot instructor, and Jack as a quondam stockbroker, furniture refinisher, county health consultant, and I don’t remember what else.
 But Jack continues the side activity which he has maintained throughout his adult life – writing articles, books, poetry and reflections.
 And he’s pretty good.
-He must have inherited a knack from his farm girl Mom, who herself wrote a radio play once performed on The Shadow.
+He must have inherited the knack from his farm girl Mom, who herself wrote a radio play once performed on The Shadow.